bitcoinerswithoutborders/config/README.md

 #####Contents of this repo:

 ######hhvm.hdf:
-a config file for http://hhtm.com that has all the rules needed to run wordpress. its not in use yet though and not tested thouroughly.
+a config file for http://hhvm.com that has all the settings needed to run wordpress. its not in production use yet though and not tested thouroughly, works on local install.

 ######hhvm.repo:
 the file containing the fedora repo information for the facebook hhvm repo. this allows automated install through the dockerfile in the installer package